 Disintegration is a futuristic story of rebels throwing off the yoke of an oppressive force while melding an uncommon mix of game genres.
 It’s a game coming from one of the co-creators of Halo which I have enjoyed very much.
 Does Disintegration follow in its fabled footprints?

 The story starts with a prison break.
-Main character Romer Shoal and a group of other individuals will team up to gain some weapons after release, supporting a group known as the Outlaws.
+The main character, Romer Shoal, and a group of other individuals will team up to gain some weapons after release, supporting a group known as the Outlaws.
 One of the twists is that you and most others have become “integrated”.
 This involves taking people willingly or by force out of their bodies and implanting their brains into a robotic shell.
 Humans have largely migrated over from flesh and blood to alloys and oil.
 It’s a cool concept that I wish was explored a little more.

 Your opposition is The Rayonne, and the story is pretty vague about the group’s motivations.
 There is a quick mention of forced integration and slavery to explain why they are bad, but they and the main villain are shallowly sketched.